sermant-io/Sermant-website/docs/en/document/plugin/flowcontrol.md

 # FlowControl

-This document is used to introduce the usage of [Flow Control Plugin](https://github.com/huaweicloud/Sermant/tree/develop/sermant-plugins/sermant-flowcontrol)
+This article describes how to use [Flow Control Plugin](https://github.com/huaweicloud/Sermant/tree/develop/sermant-plugins/sermant-flowcontrol).

 ## Functions